Learning Peer Influence Probabilities with Linear Contextual Bandits: Influence Contextual Bandit framework

-\item \textbf{Threshold Computation.} A dynamic threshold \(C_t\) is computed according to the optimization objective \(\mathcal{O}\) \textit{[Lines 7]}: \begin{itemize} \item If \(\mathcal{O} = \text{RMSE}\), \(C_t\) is derived from uncertainty statistics to encourage exploration (Algorithm~\ref{alg:updateC} in Appendix). \item If \(\mathcal{O} = \text{Regret}\), \(C_t\) is computed from activation statistics to bias exploitation (Algorithm~\ref{alg:updateC} in Appendix). \end{itemize} $C_t$ adapts over time based on recent batch-level statistics.
+\item \textbf{Threshold Computation.} A dynamic threshold \(C_t\) is computed according to the optimization objective \(\mathcal{O}\) \textit{[Line 7]}: \begin{itemize} \item If \(\mathcal{O} = \text{RMSE}\), \(C_t\) is derived from uncertainty statistics to encourage exploration (Algorithm~\ref{alg:updateC}). \item If \(\mathcal{O} = \text{Regret}\), \(C_t\) is computed from activation statistics to bias exploitation (Algorithm~\ref{alg:updateC}). \end{itemize} $C_t$ adapts over time based on recent batch-level statistics.
 In the uncertainty-based version, it decreases when current uncertainty exceeds its historical mean to encourage exploration and increases when it falls below the historical mean to favor exploitation.
 In the activation-based version, it increases when current activation rates drop below their historical mean, steering the model toward exploitation. \item \textbf{Exploration--Exploitation Decision.} If \(u_t > C_t / t^{\beta}\), the algorithm enters the \textit{exploration phase}, selecting the top-\(k\) edges with the highest uncertainty scores.
-Otherwise, it enters the \textit{exploitation phase}, where the algorithm plays by the policy of the input linear CMAB algorithm \textit{[Lines 8--12]}.
-For the CMAB algorithm, we can incorporate CombLinUCB, CombLinTS \cite{comblinucb-wen2015efficient}, or any other algorithm with similar regret bounds. \item \textbf{Reward Observation and Parameter Update.} After selecting the intervention set \(X_t\), the algorithm observes the rewards associated with the corresponding edges and model parameters are updated with the new feedback \textit{[Lines 13]}. \end{enumerate}
+Otherwise, it enters the \textit{exploitation phase}, where the algorithm plays by the policy of the input linear CMAB algorithm \textit{[Lines 8--12]} (e.g., CombLinUCB, CombLinTS \cite{comblinucb-wen2015efficient}, or any other algorithm with similar regret bounds). \item \textbf{Reward Observation and Parameter Update.} After selecting the intervention set \(X_t\), the algorithm observes the rewards associated with the corresponding edges and model parameters are updated with the new feedback \textit{[Line 13]}. \end{enumerate}

-The computational complexity of $\Lhse$ is governed primarily by the size of \(\A_t\).
+The computational complexity of $\Lhse$ is governed primarily by the size of \(\A_t\), the candidate action pool, rather than total graph size, with uncertainty computations scaling as $\mathcal{O}(|A_t|d^2)$.
 Its adaptive exploration--exploitation mechanism, modulated by \(\beta\) and \(C_t\), enables continuous navigation along the Pareto frontier, balancing regret minimization against estimation accuracy.